object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

 A second option is to import particular names from a module directly into the current namespace.
-For example, if we planned to use the fuctions :func:`math.sin` and :func:`math.cos` a lot in our script, we might use the following import statement:
+For example, if we planned to use the functions :func:`math.sin` and :func:`math.cos` a lot in our script, we might use the following import statement:

 .. code-block:: python